ucdart/ucdart.github.io/resources/latex.md

 * Installation:
    * Download and unzip Eclipse: Eclipse requires Java VM to run.
 If you downloaded 64-bit Eclipse, make sure you install 64-bit Java.
    * Install Texlipse through software update.
-An instruction can be found here: <a href="http://texlipse.sourceforge.net/manual/installation.html" target=_blank>http://texlipse.sourceforge.net/manual/installation.html</a>
+An instruction can be found here: [http://texlipse.sourceforge.net/manual/installation.html](http://texlipse.sourceforge.net/manual/installation.html)

 * The way Eclipse organizes projects is a little bit different than most Windows applications.
 A project is organized in a folder.
 In order to open an existing project, you need to go "File->Import->Existing Projects into Workspace".
 Then select the directory where the project folder resides.